Connecticut’s Antique Shops & Centers Last Updated: November 2023

-Connecticut knows antiques; and has collections in varying styles, periods and price ranges to satisfy all lovers of antiques, from the most discerning to the more casual.
+Connecticut knows antiques; and has collections in varying styles, periods, and price ranges to satisfy all lovers of antiques, from the most discerning to the more casual.
 And now it is easier than ever to locate Connecticut’s antiquing destinations.
-The Connecticut Antiques Trail will help you discover major geographic antiques locations, multiple-dealer antiques centers and individual shops.
+The Connecticut Antiques Trail will help you discover major geographic antique locations, multiple-dealer antique centers, and individual shops.
 With a comprehensive online guide, your journey to antiquing bliss is all at your fingertips.
 How will you experience the past?

 For a breathtaking visual treat, drive through Connecticut’s pastoral Litchfield Hills.
 It will be difficult to take your eyes off of the landscape as you travel along gravelly, back-country roads against a backdrop of graceful hills and mountains.
 Plan your itinerary around antique shop destinations visits, and what could be better?
 Unless, perhaps it is having lunch at one of the many charming eateries, enjoying a glass of wine at one of the Litchfield area vineyards, or better yet, spending an entire weekend amid this mecca of antiquing.

-The drive from Litchfield to Bantam to New Preston to Kent could easily fill a day, or several, as you visit the many special antiques shops along the route.
+The drive from Litchfield to Bantam to New Preston to Kent could easily fill a day, or several, as you visit the many special antique shops along the route.
 Plan to spend time browsing the inventory at Jeffrey Tillou Antiques in Litchfield, from Continental and English furniture to American paintings to decorative arts and accessories.
 Relax in nearby Warren at the Hopkins Inn overlooking Lake Waramaug where you can enjoy a hearty dinner and a rejuvenating overnight stay.

 Nearby in Washington, take a moment to explore the shops and break for lunch at the popular White Horse Country Pub.
-After a full day of antiquing, walking and sightseeing, unwind at the picturesque Miranda Vineyard in Goshen, where you can learn about the property’s sustainable farming methods while enjoying the beauty and serenity of the winery.
+After a full day of antiquing, walking, and sightseeing, unwind at the picturesque Haight-Brown Vineyard in Litchfield.
+Connecticut's first winery.